 Witnesses owe a duty to testify under law.
 False statements are subject to perjury.
-The duty to testify is exempted only in limited circumstances, such as where testimony would incriminate the witness or his or her family, or involve official secrets of public officials, or secrets obtained through performance of duties of professionals such as a doctor and a lawyer (including a registered foreign lawyer), or technical or professional secrets.
-There is no US-type pretrial deposition.
+The duty to testify is exempted only in limited circumstances, such as where testimony would incriminate himself or his family, or involve official secrets of public officials, or secrets obtained through performance of duties of professionals such as a doctor and a lawyer (including a Registered Foreign Lawyer), or technical or professional secrets.
+There is no US type pretrial deposition.
 Before the examination of witnesses, it is common practice to exchange written witness statements among the judges and the parties to shorten direct examination and to prepare for cross-examination.
 As explained in question 3, the examination of witnesses follows a US-style adversarial system, in which the parties conduct direct and cross-examination, followed by supplemental questions by judges.
-Witness preparation through meetings and rehearsal by counsel is allowed.
-Judges even expect that witnesses are familiarised with the case through pre-meetings with counsel who called them.